joel113/documentation-cheatsheet/git.md

 `git log --all --decorate --oneline --graph` - Shows the history like a graph

+`git log --all -grep="searchterm"` - Searches the commit messages for a search term

 ## Git Tag

 `git tag` - Shows the git tags of the current branch